Ondessonk Leadership Program-CIT LIT

 Counselor In Training (CIT)

-The CIT program is a two week leadership development session designed to prepare participants for possible future counselor positions.
-Participants in the CIT program return home more open-minded, self-aware, and motivated to give back to their family, school and community.
+The CIT program is a two-week leadership development session designed to prepare participants for possible future counselor positions.
+Participants in the CIT program return home more open-minded, self-aware, and motivated to give back to their family, school, and community.
+Watch this video about the CIT program.

 General Program Information